This post may contain affiliate links. Read our disclosure policy here.

 How to Make Cajun Salmon in a Pan

-Pat salmon fillets dry on both sides with a paper towel so the seasonings stick to them.
-Rub all over with oil, then season. - Sear the salmon
+Pat salmon fillets dry with a paper towel so the seasonings stick to them.
+Rub all over with oil, then season. - Sear the salmon.

-Sear the salmon fillets skin side-up (if using with skin), then flip and cook until the salmon flakes separate easily.
-Salmon cooking times will vary by the thickness of the salmon pieces. - Prepare the seasoning
+First, skin side up (if using with skin), then flip and cook until the salmon flakes separate easily.
+Cooking time will vary by the thickness of the salmon pieces. - Prepare the seasoning.

-Place a generous dollop of Cajun butter on top of each salmon fillet and allow it to melt for 30 seconds.
+Top each salmon fillet with a generous dollop of Cajun butter and allow it to melt for 30 seconds.
 Then, spread Cajun butter over the top with the back of a spoon.

 How to Know When Salmon is Done